elesiuta/backupy/README.md

 misc file options:

+  --sync-delete
-  --fi regex [regex ...]
+               Use the database to propagate deletions since the last sync --fi regex [regex ...]
                Filter: Only include files matching the regular expression(s) (include all by default, searches file paths)